TDS Newsletter April 2024

 3pm - 7pm

 Tickets are free, but if you can make a small donation to our charity that would be very much appreciated.
-Your donation will be spent on our vital services and will not be used to cover the cost of the party, which we are paying for ourselves.

 This is a drop-in event so don’t worry if you can’t stay for the whole duration - you can come and go as you please!